uDivy/Hackathon/dell_nvidia_challenge/Readme.md

 # Prescription Transcription and Structured Data Extraction System and Avatar Generation

-This project provides a web-based interface for transcribing prescription images and extracting structured data from them and create digital avatars.
-It utilizes advanced AI models for image processing, optical character recognition (OCR), and natural language understanding and creates avatars.
+This project presents a web-based system for transcribing prescription images, extracting structured data, and generating digital avatars.
+Leveraging advanced AI models for image preprocessing, optical character recognition (OCR), and natural language understanding.
+The project utilizes the Qwen2-VL model for accurate text transcription and Google's Gemini API for structured data extraction, particularly for medical prescriptions.
+Additionally, the SadTalker model and Google Text-to-Speech (gTTS) create dynamic, talking avatars based on the extracted data.
+The user-friendly interface, built with Streamlit, enables seamless interaction, making the process of digitizing prescriptions both efficient and accessible.

+By integrating AI-driven solutions for OCR, data extraction, and avatar generation into a single platform, this project offers an efficient method for digitizing and interacting with prescription data, making it particularly valuable for healthcare applications, patient education, and medical data management.

 ## Table of Contents
 - [Features](#features)